shervinsammak/vimo_payment/README.md

 Insight Data Challenge Code Submission

-Hi I am Shervin Sammak graduate student in Computational modeling and simulation at the University of Pittsburgh.
+Hi, I am Shervin Sammak graduate student in Computational modeling and simulation at the University of Pittsburgh.

 The challenge is about to use venmo payments to build a graph of users and calculate the median degree of a vertex in a graph.
 I have implemented the project in Python 3.5.1.
 Before executing the project, kindly check i you have the following installed in your system.